IntiToalombo/Machine-Learning/README.md

 ## Machine Learning Algorithms implementation
-You will find here examples of Machine Learnig Algorithms implementation using python
+You will find here examples of Machine Learnig Algorithms, Examples and implementation of Classification and Regresion implementation using python.